gdlazcano/datsgabs.github.io/content/blog/what-am-i-specting-to-get-from-blogging-every-day.md

 I really love the programming community, it's always so charming even when I started.
 I've never had a formal way of really engaging with the community other than just answering questions at StackOverflow or on Discord servers.
 And now I have a platform to give back to the community :)

 Thanks for reading!
-You might also want to check out my other posts if you are intested :))
+You might also want to check out my other posts if you are interested :))